beckii0930/CSCI596_Final_Project/README.md

 ```
 ## II.
 Methods
 ### 1. Coarse Grain Molecular Dynamics
 Coarse Grain MD simulations map atoms into virtual particles called beads and, as a result, reduces the number of particles in the system and simplifies calculation.
 Using CG MD, we can simulate larger system for a longer time.
 The mapping scheme of each CG situation varies and application specific.
-Here, I used a 3SPN.2C model by [Hinckley et al.,2013](https://doi.org/10.1063/1.4822042) that is best suited for DNA and AICG2+ model by [Li et al.,2014](https://doi.org/10.1073/pnas.1201807109) for protein.
+Here, I used a 3SPN.2C model by [Hinckley et al.,2013](https://doi.org/10.1063/1.4822042) that is well suited for DNA and AICG2+ model by [Li et al.,2014](https://doi.org/10.1073/pnas.1201807109) for protein.

 The general workflow to set up CG MD simulation for the Chromatin Remodeler is described below:
 <p align="center">